smol-cat/FreeStore/freestore-server/server/docs/account/put.md

 **Code** : `400 Bad Request`

-If one of the fields are missing 400 response will be returned.
+If one of the fields are missing (except for phone number) 400 response will be returned.

-If name or last name contain special characters 406 reponse will be returned.

 If email is incorrect